Phone-GWP-group

 Historical data can help, but as the last few years have shown (including COVID-19 lockdowns, changing consumer behaviour, and even cardboard shortages), some things can be challenging to predict.

-Come up with a strategy that covers a range of scenarios, both positive and negative, and have contingency plans in place.
+Develop a strategy that encompasses a range of scenarios, both positive and negative, and establish contingency plans.

 Bonus - customer experience